 Howard is a tiny town located in the state of Ohio.
 With a population of 246 people and just one neighborhood, Howard is the 737th largest community in Ohio.
-Howard has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Howard was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce